wlo2/zmk_autocorrect/README.md

 ## Troubleshooting

+### Basic Issues

 - **Corrections don't appear or are cut off:** Increase `CONFIG_ZMK_BEHAVIORS_QUEUE_SIZE` in your `.conf` file.
 - **Corrections appear delayed or out of order:** Check BLE connection quality; increase `CONFIG_ZMK_AUTOCORRECT_DELAY_MS` to 40-50ms.
 - **Corrections work on USB but not BLE:** This is now fixed; both transports are supported.
 - **Fast typing causes missed corrections:** This is by design; overlapping corrections are prevented to avoid conflicts.

+### Systematic Diagnosis (Without Console Logging)

+For GitHub Actions builds without console access, enable `CONFIG_ZMK_AUTOCORRECT_DIAGNOSTICS=y` and use the **toggle diagnostic modes** to identify issues:

+1. **Verify compilation**: Check GitHub Actions build logs for `autocorrect.c.obj` compilation.
+Firmware size should increase by 2-4 KB.

+2. **Test toggle behavior**: Single-press the toggle key.
+With diagnostics enabled, it should type "1" (enabled) or "0" (disabled).
+If nothing happens, the behavior isn't working or isn't bound correctly.

+3. **Create minimal dictionary**: Start with `tools/typo_list.txt` containing only `teh:the`.
+Run the generator and rebuild.

+4. **Check dictionary validity**: Triple-press the toggle key.
+It should type "y" (valid) or "n" (invalid).
+If "n", the dictionary encoding is broken.

+5. **Test buffer accumulation**: Type "abc" then double-press the toggle.
+It should type "3" (buffer size).
+If "0", events aren't reaching the autocorrect listener.

+6. **Test correction**: Type "teh " (with space).
+It should correct to "the ".
+If it doesn't work, proceed to step 7.

+7. **Check lookup attempts**: Type "teh " then quadruple-press the toggle.
+It should type a non-zero digit (lookup count modulo 10).
+If "0", boundary detection is failing.
+If non-zero, correction scheduling is failing.

+For detailed testing procedures, see `TESTING.md`.

+### Toggle Diagnostic Modes

+The autocorrect toggle behavior supports multi-tap detection for runtime diagnostics when `CONFIG_ZMK_AUTOCORRECT_DIAGNOSTICS=y` is enabled:

+- **Single press**: Toggle on/off, types "1" (on) or "0" (off)
+- **Double press** (within 500ms): Types buffer size as digit (0-9, or "X" if >9)
+- **Triple press** (within 500ms): Types "y" (dictionary valid) or "n" (invalid)
+- **Quadruple press** (within 500ms): Types lookup count digit (modulo 10)

+These diagnostic modes provide runtime feedback for GitHub Actions builds without requiring console logging or LED indicators.

+**Note**: Diagnostic feedback is **disabled by default** to prevent unexpected typing in production.
+Enable it only for testing and debugging.

 ## How to Use